Sign In / Sign Out

 With the theoretical foundation built in the program, computer science graduates can excel in system and software development, as well as in designing effective computing solutions for emerging and challenging problems in modern society.
 Skills in system development and research can lead to entrepreneurial activity that produces innovative computing products and services.
 Learn more about the objectives and outcomes of the B.S. degree in Computer Science.

-The computer science program is accredited by the Computing Accreditation Commission of ABET, http://www.abet.org.
-Student enrollment and graduation data is available at engineering.asu.edu/factbook/data.
+The Computer Science, B.S. program at Arizona State University is accredited by the Computing Accreditation Commission of ABET, http://www.abet.org.
+Student enrollment and graduation data are available at engineering.asu.edu/factbook/data.